qvolant/apache2-deployer/README.md

 # apache2-deployer
 Easier website deployment with user based folders for Apache 2

+# Fork
+Forked to work with apache2 module mpm-itk

 # Functionalities
 * Creates a user with its home folder in any desired location
 * Creates web folder inside user's folder